akinyiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 7- script that creates a file named....
 File 8- save current state of working directory.
 File 9- script that duplicates the last line of the file.
-File 10- script that duplicates the last line of the file.
+File 10- script that deletes all the regular files.